-When we ask our naturopathic doctors what is the most common cause of the many health issues they see, their answer is often stress.
+When we ask our naturopathic doctors what is the most common health issue they see, their answer is often stress.

 That’s especially important in a big, busy city like Toronto.

-The goal isn’t to get rid of stress entirely, but using a couple of stress management strategies are often all that’s needed to reduce your stress to the point where many of your other health issues are reduced substantially as well.
+The goal isn’t to get rid of stress entirely, but using a couple of stress management strategies are often all that’s needed.
+You can reduce your stress to the point where many of your other health issues are reduced substantially as well.

 Below, two of our naturopathic doctors and our registered massage therapist share their stress management tips…

 Stress plays a huge role in our health.
 It changes the way our heart and our body function from moment to moment.

 Stress can deplete vitamins and minerals in the body.
 And cause you to have other symptoms in terms of sleep and fatigue.
 It creates an additional weight that is bearing down on the body.

 If you are able to address stress (maybe you have a constant source of stress, our maybe it’s a period of time of transition that you are going through) and if you have someone who can support you through that and direct you to the right things you could be doing during those times, it can significantly decrease your experience of that stress, and help you thrive through it.

 - Stress symptoms.
 Many people feel chronic, low-grade stress that stays under the radar for awhile.
 But it can eventually lead to palpitations, difficulty breathing, headaches, insomnia, and fatigue.

 - Left nostril breathing.
 Breathing through the left nostril will help activate your parasympathetic system.
 You close your right nostril and breathe through your left one for four seconds, hold it for four seconds, and then release the breath through the left nostril again for four seconds.
 You can do that for anywhere from ten to fifteen minutes as long as you’re not getting lightheaded, and it’s very good for relaxing the nervous system.